AMERICAN COUPLES SERIES - 2018 RULES

 iv.)
 If the tie is not broken by applying the foregoing procedures, place monies will be split evenly, and place points will be awarded accordingly.
 Other ties will be will be awarded duplicate points and monies divided.
 Event winners’ tiebreaker may result in a fish-off.

 v.)
-Yearend Divisional point's tiebreaker will be the total weights for the angler from his divisions' yearly events.
+Yearend Divisional point's tiebreaker will be the total weights for the Team from divisions' yearly events.

 26. TRANSFERS/REFUNDS: Entry fees may be transferred or refunded provided American Bass Anglers, Inc. receives notification prior to entry deadline.
-Those entries on the waiting list that are not accepted into the tournament will receive a full refund after the tournament.
 There will be no charge for transfers, however, all other refunds will be assessed a $20 fee.

 29. CONTINGENCY PROGRAMS: These are sponsor based programs developed to reward competitors based on a predefined set of criteria.
 Participation in contingency programs is at the anglers' discretion.
 Should an angler elect not to participate in a sponsor contingency program, the angler will be excluded from any benefits, such as prize purse, or qualification for supplemental tournament competitions associated with the respective contingency program.